|

 There were no clouds in the sky, what clouds there were filled the

-valleys below giving us that "on top of the world" feel
+valleys below giving us that "on top of the world" feeling

-as we traversed the ridge high above the rest of the world.
+as we traversed the ridge high above the rest of humanity.
 It was

 a bit chilly at 40 degrees this morning at six o'clock, but later